 The castle is open daily from 9.30am – 5pm, with the last entry at 4pm.
 If you purchase tickets online, they will be a couple of pounds cheaper than buying them at the castle.
 By doing this you can also avoid waiting in the queue to buy your tickets.
 Your ticket will display a specific entry time that you must abide by, however, once you are in the castle you are welcome to stay until closing time.

 If you visit the castle at 1pm then you will see the One o’Clock Gun Fires from the castle.
+Edinburgh Castle is one of the most famous landmarks in Scotland and a must-visit on your trip to Edinburgh.

 Catch the Sunset at Calton Hill